-- Loss sensitivity: How would you react if your portfolio was to decrease by 30%
+- Loss sensitivity: How would you react if your portfolio were to drop by 30%?

 Defining the risks you're capable of taking

 Once you know how comfortable you are with taking risks, you also need to know how much of it you can afford to take.
 Indeed, while you might feel comfortable emotionally with setbacks, you would not want to put your financial situation into jeopardy by taking more risk than you can afford to.
 This is best described as your financial ability, or capacity, to cope with investment risks.
-Unlike your risk tolerance, it’s not based on your feelings about risks.
-That has to do with your financial situation, as well as your age and it includes your time horizon.
-Typically, 3 main figures can be used:
+Unlike your risk tolerance, it’s not based on your feelings about risks but has to do with your financial situation, as well as your age and it includes your time horizon.
+Typically, 3 main figures are used:

 - Time horizon: Have a look at the assets at your disposal.
 Do you need a substantial sum in the future?
 If so, when?

-- Capital erosion duration: Assume you lose your annual income, how long will your free assets last to maintain your standard of living?
+- Capital erosion duration: Assume you lose your annual income, how long will your savings last to maintain your standard of living?

-As we’ve touched upon in this article, the subject of sustainability is of increasing concern for investors.
-So, here again you should ask yourself some very personal questions:
+Sustainability is of increasing concern for investors.
+Here again, you should ask yourself some personal questions:

-- What are the values you feel are important when investing (impact on climate, diversity & inclusion, etc…) ?
+- What are the values you feel are important when investing, such as the impact on climate, diversity and inclusion, etc...?